JasonBates/vibeCoding/README.md

 - **🎨 Glassmorphism Design** - Consistent modern UI throughout
 - **⚡ Real-time Updates** - Sidebar updates immediately after generation

+### ⚡ Caching Behavior

+The app caches sidebar queries for 60 seconds to reduce database load:
+- Results are reused within 60s for faster loads
+- Cache is automatically cleared when you save or delete a poem
+- You can also click the refresh button in the sidebar to force a reload

 ### 💻 Command Line Interface

 For a quick command-line experience: